mumez/tarantube-vnc-supervisor/README.md

 ## Usages

 - Run the container: `bash run.sh`
+- Open your web browser and access: http://127.0.0.1:6901/?password=vncpassword
-- Connect to tarantool via [Tarantube](https://github.com/mumez/Tarantube)
+- Connect to existing tarantool via [Tarantube](https://github.com/mumez/Tarantube) classes (this container does not include tarantool itself).